The Definitive Guide to Alternative Data

 For example, a corporation may analyze data on their existing customers to uncover general trends like where they shop, whether or not they are budget conscious, or even if they are likely to be pet owners.

-This data can then be used to find and target new customers who have similar preferences.
+This data can then be used to find and target new customers with similar preferences.

 Alternative data from businesses include: